 In a nutshell, the answer is “Yes“… …and “No“.

 Please read on if you like the dualistic nature of this answer…

-Which leaves you hanging in the same no-mans land that you will no doubt be familiar with if, as a couple, you have not had any luck conceiving.
-And have begun to wonder why you spent so many years being so very careful….
+...which leaves you hanging in the same no-mans land that you will no doubt be familiar with if, as a couple, you have not had any luck conceiving.
+And have begun to wonder why you spent so many years being so very careful!

-Dollars If I had a dollar bill for all the times I have been asked this question I would set about resolving world poverty with some chance of success!
+So, will acupuncture help you get pregnant?
+If I had a dollar bill for all the times I have been asked this question I would set about resolving world poverty with some chance of success!
 In any event, the point is that there is a lot of interest in acupuncture for Fertility or rather Infertility.

 A good proportion of this comes from the marketing efforts of an industry which has happily identified a (not so) niche target group, and is merrily shaping itself to fit the need.
-Some of it comes from people who have been through the process of endless exams and probings only to be told:
+Some of it comes from people who have been through the process of endless exams and probings only to essentially be told: